Koloth/Shorthand-Abbreviation-System-Comparison-Project/README.md

 While this is not strictly true, it is actually often very close to true for any system based on either the spelling or sounds of words.

 >Afterall,Englishcanbereadevenifyoudeleteallthespacesbetweenwords.ThismeansthatEnglishisprettyclosetouniquelydecodable.Alsopeoplecanspeakquicklyblurringthesoundsofwordstogetherandstillbeunderstood.

+However, it is worth remembering that it is not fully.
+For instance:

+>itsnownowhereisaniceplaceletsgotogether

+Could be parsed either as, "It's now, Ed!
+Nowhere is a nice place.
+Let's go to get her." or as "It snowed!
+Now here is an ice place.
+Let's go together."

 Given this, I have decided to leave this problem as-is.
 There are two ways to fix this if you want to be completely above-board: